-Join David Booth for an in-depth discussion in this video Understanding where data comes from, part of Up and Running with Adobe Reports and Analytics.
+Join David Booth for an in-depth discussion in this video Understanding where data comes from, part of Learning Adobe Reports and Analytics.

 It's going to pull things like the URL that was loaded, the timestamp of when it was loaded, information about the device, the browser, the screen, the IP address.
 Basically, everything the browser knows about will be collected and sent.
 And this happens on every single page view and depending on your implementation, more data may be getting sent back to Adobe even within a page view when key things happen that you want to track.
 Once all that raw data is there, Adobe will process it and store it for you so that it's ready to be accessed.